Managing Virtual Teams: A guide to Success

 Leadership work had already been a challenge for many before working from home became common practice.
 However, distance increases the complexity of leadership.
 These are the obstacles you should be prepared for:

-- Bad leadership has more severe consequences: if employees work from home under unsatisfactory conditions, 69% will suffer from burnout symptoms, according to a Monster survey.
+- Bad leadership has more severe consequences: if people work from home under unsatisfactory conditions, 69% will suffer from burnout symptoms, according to a Monster survey.

 - Virtual teams have the biggest problems with communication, team spirit and integration, and responsible work style of all employees.

-- Investments in software, hardware, education, as well as changes in the mindset of leaders are required.
+- Investments in software, hardware, education, as well as a change in the mindset of leaders is required.